GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/heading-levels/index.md

   - heading-levels
 ---

-Screen readers users often navigation an unfamiliar page by exploring headings.
+Screen readers users often navigate an unfamiliar page by exploring headings.
 By using the correct headings, you can dramatically improve the navigation experience on your site for users of assitive technology.